-Although the Company is domiciled in Guernsey, the Board has considered the guidance set out in the AIC Code in relation to Section 172 of the Companies Act 2006 in the UK.
-Section 172 of the Companies Act requires that the Directors of a Company must act in the way they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole and in doing so have regard (amongst other matters and to the extent applicable) to:
+Although the Company is domiciled in Guernsey, the Board has considered the guidance set out in the AIC Code in relation to section 172 of the Companies Act 2006 in the UK.
+Section 172 of the Companies Act requires that the Directors of a Company must act in the way they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its stakeholders as a whole and in doing so have regard (amongst other matters and to the extent applicable) to:

-- (a) the likely consequences of any decision in the long term; - (b) the interests of the Company's employees; - (c) the need to foster the Company's business relationships with suppliers, customers and others; - (d) the impact of the Company's operations on the community and the environment; - (e) the desirability of the Company maintaining a reputation for high standards of business conduct; and - (f) the need to act fairly as between members of the Company.
+(a) the likely consequences of any decision in the long term;

-In this context and having regard to Schiehallion being an externally managed investment company with no employees, the Board considers that the Company's key stakeholders are its existing and potential new shareholders, its externally-appointed managers Baillie Gifford & Co Limited and Alter Domus (Guernsey) Limited.
-Other professional service providers (corporate broker, registrar, auditor and depositary), wider society and the environment.
+- (b) the interests of the Company's employees; - (c) the need to foster the Company's business relationships with suppliers, customers and others; - (d) the impact of the Company's operations on the community and the environment; - (e) the desirability of the Company maintaining a reputation for high standards of business conduct; and - (f) the need to act fairly between stakeholders of the Company.

-Great importance is placed by the Board on communication with shareholders as described in Relations with Shareholders on page 21.
+In this context and having regard to Schiehallion being an externally managed investment company with no employees, the Board considers that the Company's key stakeholders are its existing and potential new shareholders, its externally-appointed managers, Baillie Gifford & Co Limited, and other service providers (Administrator, Corporate Broker, Registrar, Auditor and Depositary), as well as wider society and the environment.

+Great importance is placed by the Board on communication with shareholders as described in Relations with Shareholders on page 27.
 The Board seeks to engage with its managers and other service providers in a collaborative and collegiate manner, with open and respectful discussion and debate being encouraged, whilst also ensuring that appropriate and regular challenge is brought and evaluation is conducted.
 The aim of this approach is to enhance service levels and strengthen relationships with the Company's third-party service providers with a view to ensuring the interests of the Company's shareholders are best served by keeping cost levels proportionate and competitive, by maintaining the highest standards of business conduct and by upholding the Company's values.

 Whilst the Company's operations are limited (with all substantive operations being conducted by the Company's third-party service providers), the Board is aware of the need to consider the impact of the Company's investment strategy and policy on wider society and the environment.
-The Board considers that its oversight of environmental, social and governance ('ESG') matters is an important part of its responsibility to all stakeholders and that proper consideration of ESG considerations are factored into the Investment Manager's decision making process as described in the Investment Manager's Review on page 9.
-The Board recognises the importance of keeping the interests of the Company's shareholders, and of acting fairly towards them, firmly front of mind in its key decision making and the Investment Manager is at all times available to the Board to ensure that suitable consideration is given to the range of factors to which the Directors should have regard.
-In addition to ensuring that the Company's stated investment objective was being pursued, key decisions and actions during the period which have required the Directors to have regard to applicable section 172 factors include:
+The Board considers that its oversight of Environmental, Social and Governance ('ESG') matters is an important part of its responsibility to all stakeholders and that proper consideration of ESG considerations are factored into the Investment Manager's decision making process and described by the Investment Manager as follows: